MicrosoftDocs/fabric-docs/docs/real-time-analytics/database-consumption.md

 When you use a Fabric capacity, your usage charges appear in the Azure portal under your subscription in [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview).
 To understand your Fabric billing, visit [Understand your Azure bill on a Fabric capacity](../enterprise/azure-billing.md).

-This article explains compute usage reporting of the KQL databases in Microsoft Fabric, which includes .
+This article explains compute usage reporting of the KQL databases in Microsoft Fabric.

 ## Capacity